 … nice hills on the way over to the Campania Region.
 They too will warrant a return visit

 Upon arrival in Pompeii, I parked up in the Fortune Village Campsite directly opposite one of the main entrances to the archaeological site.
-I had the campsite to myself but the archaeological site, large as it is (170 acres have been unearthed to date), was packed with tourists and I elected to leave my visit until the next morning before the hordes arrive.
+I had the Fortune Village to myself but the archaeological site, large as it is (170 acres have been unearthed to date), was packed with tourists and I elected to leave my visit until early the following morning before the hordes arrive.

-To set the scene ancient Pompeii was a Roman port with some 10,000+ residents when following the sudden and violent eruption of Mount Vesuvius on 24 August, 79 AD, it was buried under 7 metres of pumice and ash.
+To set the scene, ancient Pompeii was a Roman port with more than 10,000 residents when, following the sudden and violent eruption of Mount Vesuvius on 24 August in 79 AD, it was buried under 7 metres of pumice and ash.
 The only good news from a historical perspective was that the city’s sudden burial served to protect it for more than 17 centuries from vandalism, looting and the destructive effects of climate and weather.
-Unfortunately, some of those who began the archaeological “dig” after Pompeii was rediscovered in 1748 were not sufficiently skilled in excavation techniques and caused not inconsiderable damage to what was left of the city (and there was a great deal of looting too) and then, as if that wasn’t bad enough, during the summer of 1943 the US Twelfth Air Force Bomber Command dropped no fewer than 150 bombs on the place.
+Unfortunately, some of those who began the archaeological “dig” after Pompeii was rediscovered in 1748 were not sufficiently skilled in excavation techniques and caused not inconsiderable damage to what was left of the city (and there was a great deal of looting too) and then, as if that wasn’t bad enough, during the summer of 1943 the US Twelfth Air Force Bomber Command accidently dropped no fewer than 150 bombs on the place.

-The next morning, I was amongst the first to visit the site and I made straight for the Forum (which is fairly central to the site and it is around which most of the city’s focus would have been) with a view to seeing the site from the inside out.
-I allowed myself 3 hours to explore Pompeii and I should have allowed 5 to do the place justice.
-It is a fascinating place notwithstanding that most of the remaining treasures and frescoes have been removed to various museums, particularly the Archaeological Museum of Naples.
+The next morning, I was amongst the first to visit the site and I made straight for the Forum (which is fairly central and where most of the city’s focus would have been) with a view to exploring the site from the inside out.
+I gave myself 3 hours but, to do the place justice, should have allowed 5.
+It is a fascinating place notwithstanding that most of it’s treasures and frescoes have been removed to various museums, particularly the Archaeological Museum of Naples.

 … in the south west corner of the Forum is the Basilica of Pompeii where business and legal matters were debated and where lawyers without clients, teachers without pupils and artists without commissions, etc would tout for business.
 This particular example was built between 130 and 120 BC